synopsys-sig/synopsys-action/README.md

 `--detect.blackduck.rapid.compare.mode=BOM_COMPARE_STRICT`.
 You can replace this by setting the `DETECT_BLACKDUCK_RAPID_COMPARE_MODE` environment variable to `BOM_COMPARE_STRICT` and configure this in your GitHub workflow.

-**Note about Fix Pull requests creation:** <br/>
-* **blackduck_automation_fixpr:**- By default fix pull request creation will be disabled (i.e. Create fix pull requests if vulnerabilities are reported).
-To enable this feature, set blackduck_automation_fixpr as true.<br/>
-* **github_token:** It is mandatory to pass github_token parameter with required permissions.
-The token can be github specified secrets.GITHUB_TOKEN with required permissions.
-For more information on Github token see [Github Doc](https://docs.github.com/en/actions/security-guides/automatic-token-authentication) <br/>
-  * Note - If blackduck_automation_fixpr is set to false, github_token is not required

 * **As per observation, due to rate limit restriction of github rest api calls, we may observe fewer pull requests to be created.**